|U kunt onze algemene vervoersvoorwaarden ook als PDF downloaden.|

 This service allows children aged 5 or over up to and including 11 to travel as an unaccompanied minor without being accompanied by a responsible adult as laid down in article 7.3.1.
 The care service for children travelling alone is an additional service we provide for a fee.
 Alongside the regular flight fare, there is an charge to be paid, which you can find in the table of charges (article 17).

-22.2.1 The care service for children travelling alone is only offered on chosen direct connections in limited numbers.
-This means it cannot be combined with the one-stop flight fare (article 21).
+21.2.1 Our accompanied minor service for children travelling by themselves is only offered on selected direct flights in limited numbers.
+It thus cannot be combined with connecting flights (Article 19.5).

-22.3.1 As well as being in possession of the booking confirmation and a valid official photograph identity document in accordance with article 6.1.2 (a), the child travelling alone can only board if the personally signed care service form for children travelling alone, which is filled out in full by the legally responsible adult is presented at check-in and the required proof is produced.
-You can obtain a care service form for children travelling alone online, at any Germanwings airport counter or from the call centre, who will send you one by fax, post or email.
+21.3.1 As well as being in possession of the booking confirmation and a valid official photograph identity document in accordance with article 6.1.2 (a), the child travelling alone can only board if the personally signed care service form for children travelling alone, which is filled out in full by the legally responsible adult is presented at check-in and the required proof is produced.
+You can obtain a care service form for children travelling alone online or at any Germanwings airport counter.

 22.3.4 The child travelling alone must be accompanied to the check-in counter at the airport and then to the departure gate by the legally responsible adults or a responsible adult chaperone authorised by the legally responsible adults in writing on the care service form for children travelling alone.
 At the check-in counter the legally responsible adults or the authorised chaperones will receive an authorisation to allow them to accompany the child travelling alone through the security controls to the departure gate.
 Only at that point will the child travelling alone be left in the charge of Germanwings and a staff member designated by Germanwings.
 To pass security, please remember the applicable security provisions on carrying dangerous objects and liquids.
 The chaperone must remain at the airport until the plane has departed.

-22.3.9 For the rest the general provisions of these conditions of carriage apply for the transport of the child travelling alone.
+21.3.9 For the rest the general provisions of these conditions of carriage apply for the transport of the child travelling alone

 Using blind booking you can book flights at attractive fixed fares.
 You simply choose the departure airport, the travel date and a group of destinations and the actual destination is revealed once you have completed the booking process.